Codenado/LinkShortener/README.md

 ## Notes

-* You should not have any trouble using your local machine/server with this challenge
+* You shouldn't have any trouble using your local machine/server with this challenge
 * If you're using Rails and want to put your project online, <a href='https://www.heroku.com/' target='_blank'>Heroku</a> will host your app and give you a domain name for free!